Clean Your Gutters

 One of the most cost effective ways to make sure your home doesn’t get water damage during heavy spring

-rains, melting snow, or other natural disasters is to make sure your gutters and downspouts are free and
+rains, melting snow, or other natural disasters is to make sure your gutters and downspouts and

 clear of any twigs, leaves, dirt, and debris.